 .
 If you are a victim or witness, you should contact the District Attorney's Office Victim/Witness Office

-Where can I find information about Georgia Crime Information Center (GCIC) and expungements?
+Where can I find information about Georgia Crime Information Center (GCIC) and Time Expired Restrictions (formerly expungements)?

 Click here for the GCIC website.